Husseinalmoadhen/Binary-Tree-BST-Cpp/README.md

 ## Overview

-This project implements a Binary Search Tree using C++.
+This project implements a Binary Search Tree (BST) in C++ using object-oriented programming principles and modern memory management with `std::unique_ptr`.

-The program demonstrates insertion, deletion, searching, and tree traversal operations using object-oriented programming and smart pointers.
+The program demonstrates core BST operations including insertion, deletion, searching, and multiple tree traversal algorithms.

 ---